 “God is prompting you to pray for your children for some reason.
 You don’t know them yet, but he knows they are yours.
 Intercede for them this week, then write these dates down.
 Once you receive your referral, check their paperwork and you might discover divine timing.”
 A slew of similar stories were posted.

 So Brandon and I prayed desperately for our kids.
 Were they losing a parent?
 Were they suffering?
 Were they tender and lonely?
-Were they especially hopeless?
+Were they feeling hopeless?
 Their need was unknown, but the ache was acute.
-So I cried the tears I just knew they were crying, and I begged Jesus to be so near, so gentle in their young, tragic lives while they waited for us, wishing a family wanted them but too afraid to hope.
+So I cried the tears I just knew they were crying, and I begged Jesus to be so near, so gentle in their young lives while they waited for a family.

 Sensitive to their fragility, I spent that week checking (obsessing over) the Waiting Children’s List on our adoption agency’s website.
 I’ve been drawn to these kids since the beginning of our adoption journey.
 These children have not been requested or matched, unwanted even within the adoption community.
 Their crimes: 1.)
 Too old – meaning over five, 2.) too sick – HIV, TB, birth defects, or 3.) too many – siblings.